thesgc/chembl_beaker/install_anaconda.rst

   sh install_core_libs.sh

-Now Install the RDKit globally in order to make the database work
+Now add a user for the install

   sudo su postgres